Kier0729/Project-Tracker-Server/README.md

 In index.js change the variable "development" to:

-For deployment: false
+For deployment change it to: false

-For development: true
+For development change it to: true